Become a R.E.A.D. Team

 If this sounds like a good fit for you and your therapy animal, great!
 The next step is to participate in a R.E.A.D. workshop or complete the self-study program.
-If you have any questions, contact Nancy.

 If you are interested in becoming a registered therapy team, refer to one of the national therapy animal registration sites listed above or contact local dog training schools.